Sourcing high-quality professionals

 Your consultant will be fully aware of candidates’ thought processes throughout the hiring cycle, ensuring we know about other applications they have made and how this may impact your vacancy.
 Our consultants will provide interview preparation for you before any scheduled meetings, as well as offering interview support as and when you require it.

-Dora joined Reed in the Multilingual Shared Services (MSS) sector in 2019 as a Research Consultant, and has since progressed to a Senior Recruitment Consultant.
-Dora specialises in all types of permanent positions in the field of Finance and Accounting (English and multilingual AP, AR, GL, RTR, Controlling, Reporting, etc.) from the fresh graduate to the executive level.
+Dora joined Reed in 2019 as a Research Consultant and has since progressed to an Executive Recruitment Consultant.
+Dora specializes in all types of permanent positions in the field of Finance and Accounting (English and multilingual AP, AR, GL, RTR, Controlling, Reporting, etc.) from the fresh graduate to the executive level.

 Enikő joined Reed at the beginning of 2022 and she supports the team in the field of Finance & Accountancy and Business Support.
 As a recruitment consultant with 3 years of recruitment experience, she is specialized in permanent positions ranging from junior roles to senior and leadership positions.